 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
-Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the Town of Thunderbolt's own programs.
+Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the Town's own programs.
 The accounting used for fiduciary funds is much like that used for proprietary funds.

-The basic fiduciary fund financial statement can be found on page 25 of this report.
+The fiduciary fund financial statements can be found on pages 25 and 26 of this report.